Aberratio/aerial-flow-studio-40/README.md

 # 🦎 IguanaFlow

+**Master Your Aerial Journey - One Pose at a Time**

+IguanaFlow is a comprehensive training platform for aerial artists, pole dancers, and anyone who loves to fly.
+Think of it as your personal aerial arts coach, community hub, and progress tracker all rolled into one beautiful web app.

+**🌐 Live and kicking at [iguanaflow.com](https://iguanaflow.com)**

+---

 ## 🤖 About This Project

 **This repository is my AI experiment** - a journey into seeing what's possible when you combine modern AI coding assistants with a clear vision.